Storm Highway by Dan Robinson

 I kept driving toward the tornado as lightning kept it in sight.

-A power flash appeared on the right side of the funnel.
+A power flash appeared on the right side of the tornado, possibly assiciated with one of the many satellite tornadoes.

 As I neared Greensburg, I began encountering damage where the tornado began tracking across and along highway 183.
 The sawmill-like smell of shredded trees and wood filled the air.